gremlin961/google_adk_example/README.md

 This Jupyter notebook demonstrates how to build an agentic workflow using Google's Agent Development Kit (ADK).
 It showcases a practical example involving customer support for installing a Nest thermostat.

-# Example Agent Workflow using Google's ADK

-This Jupyter notebook demonstrates how to build an agentic workflow using Google's Agent Development Kit (ADK).
-It showcases a practical example involving customer support for installing a Nest thermostat.

 **Key Concepts Demonstrated:**

 * **Agent Creation:** Defining multiple agents with specific roles and instructions (RAG agent, Reasoning agent, Notes agent, Root agent).